UNC-Libraries/SCTS-Documentation/Accessioning.md

 Used to record decisions or actions made by anyone, not just technical services staff.

-> **Examples:**
+> - **Examples**
-> Collection arrived in chronological order.
+>   - Collection arrived in chronological order.
 No archival intervention taken other than rehousing.
-> Photographs arranged by archivist; received as loose papers and arranged into format/subject groupings.
+>   - Photographs arranged by archivist; received as loose papers and arranged into format/subject groupings.
 Optical discs 003, 004, and 005 were deaccessioned by the curator.

 ### Future Work